Devices Offering Great Solutions (DOGS)

-Button Hooks allow for more independent buttoning.
+Button hooks allow for more independent buttoning.
 A loop is inserted through the clothing eyelet and hooks over the button to allow it to be pulled back through the eyelet.
 This tool often comes with a zipper hook as well.
 Some tools are multipurpose, like the “pocket dresser.”

 Sock Donner/Sock Aid

-This tool is useful for putting socks on for someone with limited use of hands or is unable to bend forward due to limited range of motion restrictions.
+This tool is useful for putting socks on for someone with limited use of hands or who is unable to bend forward due to limited range of motion restrictions.

 Helpful for sliding shoes on without bending.

 Increases independence with lower body dressing for those who have difficulty bending over and reaching.

 Allows the user to pick clothing up off the floor without bending over.